ee-jackson/premature-fruit-drop/README.md

 # premature-fruit-drop

-This repository contains code associated with the article: __Premature fruit drop in a tropical forest plant community__.
+This repository contains code associated with the article: __Premature fruit drop in a tropical forest plant community__

+Currently under peer review at the Journal of Ecology

+Contact: eleanor.elizabeth.j@gmail.com

 ## Datasets used in this project